jmicrobe/BI331-taxonomy/README.md

 2. Yatsunenko, Tanya, et al. "Human gut microbiome viewed across age and geography."
 Nature 486.7402 (2012): 222-227.
 3. Hehemann, Jan-Hendrik, et al. "Transfer of carbohydrate-active enzymes from marine bacteria to Japanese gut microbiota."
 Nature (2010): 908-912.
 4. Cole, J. R., et al. "The Ribosomal Database Project: improved alignments and new tools for rRNA analysis."
 Nucleic Acids Research (2009): D141-D145.
+5. De Filippo, C., Cavalieri, D., Di Paola, M., Ramazzotti, M., Poullet, J. B., Massart, S., … Lionetti, P. (2010).
+Impact of diet in shaping gut microbiota revealed by a comparative study in children from Europe and rural Africa.
+Proceedings of the National Academy of Sciences of the United States of America, 107(33), 14691–6.